A5H-2HILL/Splunk-UF-SIEM/README.md

   ![Bob smith OU](https://github.com/user-attachments/assets/fb4cfa40-21e2-43b5-ba31-ab60fdca493a)

-For this project, it was essential to have at least one organisational unit and one user to serve as the target for the simulated attack later on.
+For this project, it was essential to have at least one organizational unit and one user to serve as the target for the simulated attack later on.
-With this user operating on a domain registered endpoint, if any suspicious activity emerges from this (or any) account on the domain, it will be logged and flagged as suspicious behaviour within our Splunk enterprise instance.
+With this user operating on a domain registered endpoint, if any suspicious activity emerges from this (or any) account on the domain, it will be logged and flagged as suspicious behavior within our Splunk enterprise instance.

-In this project i created two OU's, IT Department & HR Department, each with one user, Ash Toohill (username=atoohill) & Bob Smith (username=bsmith) respectively.
+In this project I created two OU's, IT Department & HR Department, each with one user, Ash Toohill (username=atoohill) & Bob Smith (username=bsmith) respectively.

 ##
-### Step 6: Joining Win10-PC enpoint to Domain
+### Step 6: Joining Win10-PC endpoint to Domain
 ##
-First, the Win10-PC DNS settings need to be confiured to point to the DC server.
+First, the Win10-PC DNS settings need to be configured to point to the DC server.

   ![Win10-PC DNS config](https://github.com/user-attachments/assets/45fef664-f0b1-4cc9-a744-7883f6deb723)